SimpleDataLabsInc/prophecy-docs/docs/low-code-sql/fabrics/snowflake.md

 | **6 Run Model** - Once a Fabric and Cluster are attached to the Project, the Model can be run interactively using the play button.   |

 :::info
 Remember, each user will be prompted to update the Fabric with their own credentials.
-Prophecy respects these credentials when accessing Snowflake tables, databases, etc.
+Prophecy respects these credentials when reading Snowflake tables, databases, etc. User writes default to the database and schema defined in the Fabric.
 :::

 ## Schedule Jobs